-letter to nearly 140 Members of Congress, suggesting that a reclassification of basa and tra as catfish would call into question the U.S. commitment to the WTO and endanger the jobs of more than 1 million Vietnamese farmers and workers.
+The possibility that the Secretary of Agriculture could have redefined catfish to include basa and tra, thereby making them subject to the stricter USDA inspection standards, brought forth objections from Vietnam's Ambassador to the United States, its Minister of Agriculture and Rural Development, and Vietnam's catfish industry (including their trade association, the Vietnam Association of Seafood Exporters and Producers, or VASEP).
+Ambassador Le Cong Phung sent a letter to nearly 140 Members of Congress, suggesting that a reclassification of basa and tra as catfish would call into question the U.S. commitment to the WTO and endanger the jobs of more than 1 million Vietnamese farmers and workers.
 In addition, an opinion article in the Wall Street Journal referred to the possible reclassification of basa and tra as catfish as "protectionism at its worst."
 Supporters of the provisions of the 2008 Farm Bill state that it provides greater protection to U.S. consumers.

 Draft regulations for catfish food safety inspection were delivered to the Office of Management and Budget (OMB) by the USDA on November 13, 2009.
 On February 24, 2011, the USDA published in the Federal Register its proposed rule for mandatory inspection of catfish and catfish products.
 The USDA is "proposing to apply the requirements for the inspection of imported meat products (21 U.S.C.
 620) to the inspection of imported catfish products...."
 The proposed rule, however, leaves some of the key issues related to Vietnamese imports unresolved, including the definition of catfish.
 The USDA requested public comments on the proposed rule, to be delivered on or before June 24, 2011.
-The proposed rule is period for public comment ended, no further action has been taken on the proposed rule.
+Since the period for public comment ended, no further action has been taken on the proposed rule.